ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/store-the-tea-rating.md

 Finally, we will need to update the `TeaDetails` page to display the correct rating when the page is displayed, and to save any rating changes.

-By laying everything like this, we allow for change in our system without breaking a lot of code.
+By laying out everything like this, we allow for change in our system without breaking a lot of code.
 For example, if the backend API is later changed such that we _can_ store the ratings, the only thing that needs to change is the `useTea` composition function.
 We would just change how the `rate()` and `refresh()` access the ratings data.
 Nothing else in the system needs to change.

-It is a best practice to always have a layer of code in your system that insulates the rest of the application from change.
+It is a best practice to always have layers of code in your system that insulate the rest of the application from change.

 ## `useTea` Modifications